surebot/Eventline/readme.md

 **Modern but well supported**
-Eventline is written in Typescript to ensure the code is stable and robust whilst still supporting ECMAScript 5 and 6.
+Eventline is written in Typescript to ensure the code is stable and robust whilst still supporting ECMAScript 6.

 **Async Support**
-Eventline is built on top of RX.js and ES6 Generators making asynchronous behaviour a first class citizen without having to drop down into promise or callback hell.
+Eventline is built on top of ES6 Generators making asynchronous behaviour a first class citizen without having to drop down into promise or callback hell.